huyz/obsidian-css-snippets/Snippets/Headers.md

 }
 ```

-In Live Preview, header hashes are hidden if the line is not active.
+In Live Preview, heading hashes are hidden if the line is not active.
-Some people prefer to keep them visible to know what level header they are dealing with.
+Some people prefer to keep them visible to know what heading levels they are dealing with.
 The code below is courtesy of @NothingIsLost on the Discord forum.
 ```css
 .cm-line > span.cm-header-1:not(.cm-formatting):before { content: "# "; }